bensonarafat/fanalyst_academy/README.md

-## fanalyst_academy Edtech Application
+## LearnLabs Edtech Application

 ## Technology
 This project was built with Laravel PHP.

 ## About
-Fanalyst Academy, the premier online learning platform where you can access top-quality education at affordable prices.
+LearnLabs, the premier online learning platform where you can access top-quality education at affordable prices.
 Our mission is to empower individuals from all walks of life to learn and grow by offering a comprehensive and flexible learning experience.
 At Fanalyst Academy, we believe that education is a lifelong journey, and we are committed to helping our students achieve their goals.